 Non-Member Price: $64

-The upcoming NACD Blue Ribbon Commission Report—led by Dr. Helene Gayle, CEO of the McKinsey Social Initiative, and Nicholas Donofrio, Director of BNY Mellon—will focus on the board’s role in overseeing organizational culture.
+The newly released NACD Blue Ribbon Commission Report—led by Dr. Helene Gayle, CEO of the McKinsey Social Initiative, and Nicholas Donofrio, Director of BNY Mellon—focuses on the board’s role in overseeing organizational culture.
 Inspired by the report’s focus, this NACD CO panel presentation will explore how diversity of thought, orientation, and experience can add both book and market value to companies.

 This program will dive deeply into the importance of emphasizing diversity, tracking progress, and contributing to discussions on diversity from the director’s seat.